flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190008-19-01-08-pompeo-trip-to-middle-east.md

     activities in the Middle East.
   card_citation: ''
 card_3:
-  card_text: "Why Now?\n--------\n\n> a\x1CThis is the reality setting in that youa\x19ve got to plan this out.”\n> \n> Sen. Lindsey Graham (R-SC), responding to a question about whether the President's declaration that 2,000 U.S. troops will withdraw from Syria was a \"mistake.\" A day after Pres.
+  card_text: "Why Now?n--------nn> ax1CThis is the reality setting in that youax19ve got to plan this out.”n> n> Sen. Lindsey Graham (R-SC), responding to a question about whether the President's declaration that 2,000 U.S. troops will withdraw from Syria was a "mistake."
+A day after Pres.
 Trump's announcement, fmr.
 Sec. of Def Mattis resigned & emphasized the importance of America's allies.
 NS Advisor John Bolton & Sec.
 Pompeo are now meeting with key regional Mideast allies."
   card_citation: ''
 card_4:
-  card_text: "> a\x1COne day he (President Trump) is saying we are in Syria for the long term to fight Iran.
-The next day Trump says wea\x19re leaving in 30 days and Iran can do whatever it wants in Syria.
-Ita\x19s impossible to be effective in this environment.”\n> \n> Ilan Goldenberg, fmr.
+  card_text: "> ax1COne day he (President Trump) is saying we are in Syria for the long term to fight Iran.
+The next day Trump says weax19re leaving in 30 days and Iran can do whatever it wants in Syria.
+Itax19s impossible to be effective in this environment.”n> n> Ilan Goldenberg, fmr.
 Obama official, now w/the bipartisan nonprofit Center for a New American Security.
 Sec.
 Pompeo plans to speak about America's Middle East policy while in Cairo - the same city Pres.
 Obama delivered a speech on the same topic."
   card_citation: ''
 card_5:
   card_text: >-